hucancode/axel-tournament/README.md

 Tech stack:
 - SurrealDB
 - Rust, Axum, Docker
-- TypeScript, Svelte
+- TypeScript, Svelte, Storybook
 - Terraform, Kubernetes, AWS

 ## Services

+*Use the following script to quickly spin up test DB on your local machine*
+- `make test-db-up`: Start a local in-memory SurrealDB container for testing
+- `make test-db-down`: Stop the local test database container

+*You also need to run `make sandbox-image` to build sandbox image on your local machine before running `judge` server*

 ### api
 Backend service that powers the platform.
 - Authentication with JWT + Google OAuth, password reset, and role-based access
-- User profiles and location metadata
 - Game, tournament, match, and leaderboard management
-- Code submission handling for multiple languages
+- Code submission handling
-- Admin endpoints for moderation and scheduling
+- Admin endpoints for moderation

 ### web
-SvelteKit frontend for the player and admin experience.
+Web frontend for the players
 - Sign in, registration, and profile management
 - Tournament browsing, registration, and submissions
-- Leaderboards and match visibility
+- Leaderboards
-- Admin dashboard for users, games, and tournaments
+- Admin dashboard

 ### healer
-Background service that keeps matches healthy in the database.
-- Watches pending/running matches via LIVE queries
+Background service to trigger match runner.
 - Refreshes stale pending matches
 - Re-queues stale running matches back to pending
-- Configurable intervals and staleness thresholds via environment variables

 ### judge
 Match runner and results reporter.